 Service Animals

 The San Diego Zoo follows ADA guidelines for service animals.
-They must be on no longer than a 6-foot leash and are allowed in most areas, keeping their distance from Zoo animals.
+They must be on a leash no longer than 6 feet and are allowed in most areas, keeping their distance from Zoo animals.

 Nearby Animal Daycare Services